 Graeme Laurie is Professor of Medical Jurisprudence at the University of Edinburgh and Founding Director of the JK Mason Institute for Medicine, Life Sciences and the Law.
 He is the holder of a Wellcome Trust Senior Investigator Award and Principal Investigator for a project entitled Confronting the Liminal Spaces of Health Research Regulation.
-This is a £1 million, five-year, interdisciplinary project, due to begin in October 2014.
+This is a £1 million, five-year, interdisciplinary project running from October 2014 until September 2019.
 You can follow more details of the project here: @LiminalSpacesWT.

-Graeme Laurie previously held the role of PI and Director of the Arts and Humanities Research Council (AHRC) Research Centre for Studies in Intellectual Property and Technology Law - also known as SCRIPT - from 2007-2011, until he took up the position of Director of Research in the School of Law (2011-2014).
+Graeme Laurie served as the Director of Research for the School of Law (2011-2014).
+He previously held the role of PI and Director of the Arts and Humanities Research Council (AHRC) Research Centre for Studies in Intellectual Property and Technology Law - also known as SCRIPT - from 2007-2011 until he took up the position of Director of Research.

 In addition to the Wellcome Trust Liminal Spaces Project, Graeme Laurie is currently involved in three other externally-funded initiatives:

 - EU Commission's Innovative Medicines Initiative on stem cell banking: EBiSC (2014-2017)